evennia/evennia/docs/source/Howto/Starting/Part1/Django-queries.md

 # Conclusions

+We have covered a lot of ground in this lesson and covered several more complex topics.
+Knowing how to query using Django is a powerful skill to have.

-This concludes the first Part of the Starting tutorial.
-We have
+This concludes the first part of the Evennia starting tutorial - "What we have".
+Now we have a good foundation to understand how to plan what our tutorial game will be about.

 [prev lesson](Searching-Things) | [next lesson]()